kayabaNerve/threshold-threshold-ecdsa/README.md

 - https://eprint.iacr.org/2020/084 for a proof a ciphertext encrypts the discrete log of a provided point (also an earlier work on applying class groups to achieve threshold ECDSA)
-- https://eprint.iacr.org/2021/205 for a ZK PoK not requiring repetition
+- https://eprint.iacr.org/2021/205 for ZK PoKs not requiring repetition and better assumptions
 - https://eprint.iacr.org/2021/291 as the most modern application of class groups to threshold ECDSA (ignoring partial improvements)
 - https://eprint.iacr.org/2021/1587 for the aforementioned ECDSA transformation